syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 ### Handling ItemLongPress action

-`SfListView` supports binding the [LongPressCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LongPressCommand) property with the item holding action from view model, where you can write navigation or any other action code in the execution.
-When defining the command, [ItemLongPressEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemLongPressEventArgs.html) will be passed as command parameter which has item information in execution.
+`SfListView` supports binding the [LongPressCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LongPressCommand) property with the item holding action from the ViewModel, where you can write navigation or any other action code in the execution.
+When defining the command, [ItemLongPressEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemLongPressEventArgs.html) will be passed as command parameter that contains item information in execution.

-You can define the command parameter for the `LongPressCommand` using [LongPressCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LongPressCommandParameter), where you can get the element reference passed in view model.
+You can define the command parameter for the `LongPressCommand` using [LongPressCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LongPressCommandParameter), where you can get the element reference passed in ViewModel.

 {% tabs %}
 {% highlight xaml %}